expectedpayoff/expectedpayoff.github.com.old/source/_posts/2013-03-22-bitcoins-intrinsic-value.markdown

 But her guests were another story.
 I'll give them the benefit of the doubt and assume they were playing some kind of foil to help skeptics in the audience relate, but there are better ways of spending your limited air time informing your audience.
-Below are some choice quotes from the discussion, along with responses that should have hypothetical responses that would have obviated the question:
+Below are some choice quotes from the discussion, along with hypothetical responses that would have obviated the question:

 <!-- more -->

-Q:  *[Bitcoin has] no power to tax*
+**Q:**  *[Bitcoin has] no power to tax*

-A:  The implicit assumption of this statement is that currencies gain value because they are the exclusive means of remitting taxes to the issuing government.
+**A:**  The implicit assumption of this statement is that currencies gain value because they are the exclusive means of remitting taxes to the issuing government.
 If all citizens are required by law to pay taxes in this currency, then come tax time they must convert wealth from other forms into this currency to pay taxes,